Monbo86/git-essential-training-5988161/Example02.md

-Learning how to pull on Git
+Learning how to pull on Git!